WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/fast-lane-processing.md

 the environment variable name can be appended with _ and incrementing numbers
 eg: CAF_ADJUST_QUEUE_WEIGHT, CAF_ADJUST_QUEUE_WEIGHT_1, CAF_ADJUST_QUEUE_WEIGHT_2 and so on.
-* The value of this environment variable must contain a string of the regex to match the staging queue, followed by a comma, followed by an integer that is 0 or larger.
+* The value of this environment variable must contain a string of the regex to match the staging queue, followed by a comma, followed by a double that is 0 or larger.
 Note:
   * There **cannot be any spaces** in the entire string
   * The number following the comma (aka the weight) **cannot be negative**
   * **Decimal numbers are allowed** in the form of 0.5 or .5